St Luke's Church, Maidenhead

 St Luke's Church is a Church of England parish church in Maidenhead in the English county of Berkshire.

 History

 St Luke's Church was consecrated in 1866 by William Wilberforce.
 At a cost of £3500, it was designed by architect George Row Clarke of London, and built by James Griffiths of Eldersfield.
 A tower was added in 1869, and then a spire was built in 1894.

 The Church today

 The church building remains the largest church in Maidenhead, and as a result has been used for the recording of Songs of Praise on two occasions.
 Recent alterations to the church include new glazed entrance doors, a new servery at the west end, refurbished kitchen and toilets, and new vestry and office created in the former Parish Centre.

 Ministry team

 The Vicar since June 2011 is the Revd Sally Lynch.
 She is assisted by the Revd Phyl Sopp, and Revd Terrie Robinson.

-Arts projects

-St Luke's has run a biennial summer Arts Project since 2006, when the former vicar Richard Holroyd organised 'In Tents'.
-Other projects included one about Saints in 2012,and in 2014 on the theme of "Noah", during which participants built an ark and made animals out of a variety of craft materials to sail in it.

-Music Festival

-The church is regularly used as a concert venue, as well as hosting two-week Music Festivals in 2013, 2015, and 2017.

-Christmas Tree Festival

-Since 2011 there has been an annual Christmas Tree festival featuring up to 50 real trees which individuals and local organisations decorate to compete for the "best dressed tree".
-The event raises a significant amount of money for charity.